Drumlin Farm Community Preschool

 Teachers and Class Size

-Each class is co-taught by highly qualified early childhood educators who are licensed by the Massachusetts Department of Early Education & Care.
-The maximum class size is 15 students.
+Each class is taught by highly qualified early childhood educators who are licensed by the Massachusetts Department of Early Education & Care.
+The maximum class size is between 15 and 18 students.
 Staff to child ratio is 1:5.

 Application Process and Enrollment